Graduation Dates & Times

 Graduates should arrive at the Elam Center one hour prior to the beginning of Commencement.
 A full hour is needed to complete instructions and final preparations.
-Caps and gowns should be picked up in the UC Bookstore prior to commencement day, during regular business hours.
+Caps and gowns should be purchased in the UTM Bookstore.

 Students with disabilities should contact:

 Distribution of Tickets

 Customer Service - 800.261.2576 (United States)

 The diplomas of graduating seniors show honors categories based on the following scale: